 We are excited to complete this “missing link” in our planned shared use path.
 The completed project links Mesa to its neighboring cities.
 With the improved landscaping, pathway surfacing, and lighting the pathway will be more inviting and encourage our residents to walk, bike or run along this safe and designated area.

 This project began in December 2016 and is estimated to be completed by Spring 2017.

-The pathway running along the north side of Bass Pro from Alma School Road to the 202 Freeway is scheduled to be completed by July/August, 2017.
+The contractor is moving full steam ahead in completing the pathway along the north side of Bass Pro from Alma School Road to the 202 Freeway.
+The entire pathway is scheduled to be completed by July/August, 2017.